vladinator1000/parcel-tilde-bug/README.md

 should resolve to `.../parcel-paths/client/App` no matter where it's called from

-But it behaves differently depending on where it's executed, i.e.:
+But it behaves differently depending on where the entry file is located, i.e.:

 - in `/server` it resolves to `.../parcel-paths/server/~/client/App`
 - in `/client` it resolves to `.../parcel-paths/client/~/client/App`